(Updated for 2021)

 What Major Advertisers and Tech Giants Have to Say

-Only Apple has somehow admitted to this phenomenon, but only when you are using Siri.
-They also claim that it is used for optimization.
+Only Apple has somewhat admitted to this phenomenon, but only when you’re using Siri.
+They also claim that it’s used for optimization.
 However, there is no stopping their servers from recording conversations you have when the voice assistant is triggered.

 How Exactly Does Your Phone Listen?

-Can your phone hear you?
+So does your phone listen to you and hear you?
 Yes and no. There are two ways they make use of audio capturing functions of your mobile phone.

 Not to say your phone isn’t actively listening to you right now, because it does have that capacity.
 But at this stage, companies are saying that they don’t use it the wrong way.

 How to Stop Brands from Spying on You